Adityaxd/Sales-Management/README.md

-The project makes use of technologies of Machine Learning and Web Development.
+The project mixes the benefits of Machine Learning and Web Development.

 Backend of the project is based upon Java, Java JDBC and Java Servlets.